tengrommel/ea/hack/readme.md

 As mentioned earlier in this chapter, this is useful for trying to circumvent restrictive egress controls or to leverage a system to bypass network segmentation.

+## Replicating Netcat for Command Execution
+> Netcat is the TCP/IP Swiss Army knife --- essentially, a more flexible, scriptable version of Telnet.
+It contains a feature that allows stdin and stdout of any arbitrary program to be redirected over TCP, enabling an attacker to, for example, turn a single command execution vulnerability into operating system shell access.